 - Commitment to attend the entire course.

-- Letter of nomination from Department Chair, Division Chief, Institute or Center Director stating a commitment to the applicant’s career and support for the applicant to attend the entire course.
-If the applicant's primary faculty appointment is outside the School of Medicine, the letter must also note who will cover tuition the costs.
+- Letter of nomination from Department Chair, Division Chief, Institute or Center Director stating a commitment to the applicant’s career and support for the applicant to attend the entire course, the letter must also note who will cover tuition the costs.

 All components of the application should be completed prior to the deadline.
 No components will be accepted after the deadline.

-Applications for the spring 2018 program will open in Mid-October.
 Interested applicants should discuss their potential participation with their supervisor (Department Chair, Division Chief, Institute or Center Director) in advance of their application to ensure their willingness to provide the required letter of support.
-Understanding that a three-day time commitment is significant for a junior investigator, this discussion should acknowledge and confirm the requirement that, if accepted, the participants must attend the entire course.
-If the applicant's primary appointment is outside the School of Medicine, this conversation should also include a discussion of who will pay the required tuition costs if the applicant is accepted.
+Understanding that this time commitment is significant for a junior investigator, this discussion should acknowledge and confirm the requirement that, if accepted, the participants must attend the entire course.
+This conversation should also include a discussion of who will pay the required tuition costs if the applicant is accepted.
 Admission to the course will be determined on a competitive basis.
 Please have the following ready to upload before you begin filling out the application.
 You will NOT be able to save the application and return to it later.

 - 200-word essay describing why you should be selected to participate in the course